 From the date of Listing in July 2015, the Remuneration Committee comprised Tom Burnet as Chairman of the Committee, John Lillywhite and Chris Cowan.
+John Lillywhite resigned as a member of the Remuneration Committee with effect from 1 June 2018.

-All members of the Remuneration Committee, with the exception of John Lillywhite, are Independent NEDs.
+All members of the Remuneration Committee are Independent NEDs.
 None of the members of the Remuneration Committee has any personal financial interest (other than as shareholders, to the extent disclosed in this report), conflicts of interest arising from cross-directorships, or day-to-day involvement in running the business.
 The Executive Directors may attend Remuneration Committee meetings by invitation.
 The Company Secretary acts as secretary to the Remuneration Committee.